GTAmodding/gta3script-specs/SPECIFICATION.md

 A **script** is a unit of execution which containts its own *program counter*, *local variables* and *compare flag*.

-A **variable** is a storage location assigned to a *name*.
-This location holds a *data value* of specific *type*.
+A **variable** is a storage location assigned to a name.
+This location holds a value of specific type.

 There are global and local variables.
 The storage of **global variables** is shared across scripts.
 The storage of **local variables** is local to each script.

+The lifetime of a *global variable* is the same as of the execution of all scripts.
+The lifetime of a *local variable* is the same as its script and lexical scope.

 A **command** is an operation to be performed by a script.
-Commands may produce several *side-effects*.
+Commands may produce several **side-effects** which are described by each command description.

-A possible side-effect of executing a command is to update the *compare flag*.
+A possible side-effect of executing a command is the updating of the *compare flag*.
 The **compare flag** of a command is the boolean result it produces.
 The **compare flag of a script** is the *compare flag* of the its last executed command.
 The *compare flag* is useful for conditionally changing the *flow of control*.

 The **program counter** of a script indicates its currently executing command.
-Unless a command changes the *program counter* explicitly, the counter goes from the first command to the next sequentially.
+Unless a command changes the *program counter* explicitly, the counter goes from the current command to the next sequentially.
 A explicit change in the *program counter* is said to be a change in the *flow of control*.

 A command is said to perform a **jump** if it changes the *flow of control* irreversibly.

 A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored later.

-A command may **terminate** one or more scripts (including itself).
-A terminated script halts execution and cannot be seen by other scripts anymore.
+A command is said to **terminate** a script if it halts and reclaims storage and states of such a script.

 ### Script Files

 A **script file** is a source file containing a sequence of commands.
 Those commands may be executed concurrently by multiple scripts.

 The **multi-file** is a collection of *script files*.
-Hereafter being the collection of *script files* being compiled.
+Hereafter being the collection of *script files* being translated.

 The **main script file** is the entry script file.
 This is where the first script (called the **main script**) starts execution.
 Compilation also begins here.